wstewartii/litecoin/README.md

 ## 4.

-### Modify the litecoin docker registry in the statefuleset using grep, awk and sed
+### Modify the litecoin docker registry in the statefuleset using grep, awk and perl

 update the `REPOSITORY_URL` variable in the `.gitlab-ci.yml` and then run [update-registry.sh](https://github.com/wstewartii/litecoin/blob/main/scripts/update-registry.sh)